mk60991/Only-object-color-detect/README.md

-# Only-object-color-detect
+# Only-object-color-Tracking
-it detect only any ibject color in RGB either it is RED, GREEN, or BLUE
+it track only object color in RGB either it is RED, GREEN, or BLUE webcam open only when object is recognised